Ryouh/Feats-Revisited/Feats.md

 ### Caretaker of the Critters

 As a Firbolg you are a guardian of nature and a caretaker of its inhabitants.
-This feat provides the following benefits:

 * You gain expertise with Animal Handling.
 * You gain proficiency with Carpenter's Tools and Herbalism Tools.